arijit-itobuz/node-nest-graphql/README.md

 - build > bundling > ./node_modules/.prisma/client/<os_specific_node_files>
 - After building and bundling you code, you need to have the .node files which are platform independent files which prisma requires to run.
 - Copy those files and put it in the root directory where you root.js file is generated, in this case the file is index.js.

 ---

+# Packaging

+##### Dependencies

+- pkg

+##### Info

+- Using pkg, we are targeting the following architectures and os -> macos-arm64 macos-x64 win-x64
+  linux-x64
+  linux-arm64"

+- Note current prisma binaryTargets does not support windows arm64, so we are not packaging for windows on arm

+---